simon3270/prosvc-upgrade-workspace-sar/README.md

 # Puppet Upgrade Workspace

-This project provides a Vagrant environment for demonstrating the process of upgrading Puppet code from Puppet 3 to Puppet 4 compatibility
+This project provides a Vagrant environment for demonstrating the process of upgrading Puppet code from Puppet 3 to Puppet 4 compatibility.
+Official Puppet docs around the upgrade process are here: https://docs.puppet.com/upgrade/upgrade_steps.html

 ## Setup